 - Why are you interested in becoming an after school nanny?

 - What do you like to do in your free time?

-- What kind of fun activities would you like to do with our child?
+- What kind of fun activities would you like to do with our children?

-- Have you got any skills or talents that you'd like to share with my children?
+- Have you got any skills or talents that you'd like to share with our children?

 - Would you be happy to help out with extra babysitting on evenings and weekends?